|No. 3-67||Rev. 9-13-18||Date 11-05-13|

-J. Violent Behavior: For purposes of this policy, “violent behavior” is conduct which creates a reasonable apprehension of substantial physical or emotional harm.
-This includes, but is not limited to, assault, harassment, intimidation, stalking, threats or other violent criminal behavior.
+F. Violent Behavior: For purposes of this policy, “violent behavior” is conduct which creates a reasonable apprehension of physical or emotional harm.
+This includes, but is not limited to, assault, harassment, intimidation, stalking, threats or other violent behavior.
+Definitions of some of these behaviors may be found in PPM 5-36a, Safety, Response, and Reporting (Clery).

 Examples of Violent Behavior